Argaus1/memo/networks.md

 - an interface
 - a metric
 Each routing table has a default entry, used to get the data packet where it needs to go when the network is not on the table.
 The gateway in this case is often remote ex: Internet.

+## Calculating the Range of IP Addresses from Subnet Mask

+If we have an IPv4 + a subnet mask, we have to estimate:
+- number of possible addresses
+- starting address

+**Number of possible addresses**: 2^(32 - x).
+Sm of 0 = 2^32 possible addresses, Sm of 32 = 2^0 = 1 address.
+Sm of /24 = 2^32-24 - 2^8 = 256 addresses.

+A subnet mask in the form /24 means that the left most 24bits are ones and the 8 others bits are 0.
+Sm decimal form = 24, binary form = 11111111111111111111111100000000, decimal octets form = 255.255.255.0, binary octets form = 11111111.11111111.11111111.00000000.

+**Subnet starting address**

+You need the mask in binary or decimal form, but binary form is what we'll eventually need, and a valid IPv4, same fashion.

+We convert the two in binary form.

+**If you are implementing a network(for example in NetPractice):**

+Explain multiples and choosing ranges when implementing networks and subnets etc..

+# Notes on NetPractice from 42 cursus

+## Exercise 6

+## Exercise 7

+## Exercise 8

+## Exercise 9

+## Exercise 10